meet-bit/fullstackinterview/README.md

 ![Wallet creation request sent to Flask server](images/2.png) *This will redirect a request to the Flask server where actual wallet creation takes place.
 Select and re-enter a password to create your wallet.
-(In future versions, password-based generation and encryption will move to client-side.)*
+(In future versions, password-based generation and encryption should move to client-side.)*

 ---